This page outlines the best ways you can assist individuals and communities who are impacted by a disaster.

 When disaster strikes, every little bit helps.
 To make the most of your contributions, consider these tips for donating and volunteering responsibly:

-- Donate through a trusted organization – At the national level, many voluntary-, faith- and community-based organizations are active in disasters, and are trusted ways to donate to disaster survivors.
+- Donate through a trusted organization.
+At the national level, many voluntary-, faith- and community-based organizations are active in disasters, and are trusted ways to donate to disaster survivors.
 In addition to the national members, each state has its own list of voluntary organizations active in disasters.
-If you’d like to donate or volunteer to assist those affected by Sandy, these organizations are the best place to start.
+If you’d like to donate or volunteer to assist those affected by disaster, these organizations are the best place to start.

 - Affiliate with existing non-profit organizations before coming to the disaster area.
 Immediately following a disaster, a community can become easily overwhelmed by the amount of generous people who want to help.
 Contacting and affiliating with an established organization will help to ensure that you are appropriately trained to respond in the most effective way.